A Transcontinental Railroad Is America's Most Sustainable Path Forward for Freight

 Giving Customers Better Sustainability Tools

 “By moving large volumes of long-haul freight off highways and onto rail, the merger would improve roadway safety and reduce wear on public infrastructure.
-Our analysis projects a major reduction in long-haul truck traffic on key interstate highway corridors as freight converts to rail under the merger.”
+The analysis projects a major reduction in long-haul truck traffic on key interstate highway corridors as freight converts to rail under the merger.”

-Statement to the STB
+Vice President, Oliver Wyman, Statement to the STB

 FAQ